- National Teams

 The FIBA 3×3 World Tour and other 3×3 events

 The 3X3 discipline is being promoted and structured by FIBA, the sport’s governing body.
 Its flagship competition is an annual FIBA 3X3 World Tour comprised of a series of Masters and one Final awarding six-figure prize money in US dollars.
-There are also annual an Open World Cup, U18 World Cup with Youth Olympic events every 4 years and also Zone Cups around the world.
+There are also annual an Open World Cup, U18 World Cup with Youth Olympic events every four years and also Zone Cups around the world.

 3×3 events are authentic urban culture festivals that can be hosted virtually anywhere: in the heart of the city or in iconic locations downtown with non-stop music throughout the event.
 Due to the nature of the 3×3 basketball game and the street culture that it embodies, side events such as concerts, dance competitions, art exhibitions and, especially slam dunk contests among other creative activities, are able to be incorporated into the event run down.